Reason # 4234 – Corn Flakes, Mind control, and Manipulation

 Mr. On, thank you for this invaluable comment.
 I used to be of the opinion that the Stones were launched by beatlemart as the ‘bad boy’ alternative to the squeaky clean FF.
 I see now that I had it all wrong and completely underestimated them.
 That was the best cereal commercial ever!

-12. E Fish Says:
+9. E Fish

 Public Relations, advertising, random associations…. this is “mind control”?
 I guess you escaped its evil clutches with your powers of critical thinking, but I think a better word for all these supposedly dubious connections is simply “capitalism.”